Miguel Rosa

-Miguel Alexandre Jesus Rosa (born 13 January 1989) is a Portuguese professional footballer who plays as a midfielder.
+Miguel Alexandre Jesus Rosa (born 13 January 1989) is a Portuguese professional footballer who plays as a midfielder for SG Sacavenense.

-Formed at Benfica, where he played only in the reserve team, Rosa achieved Primeira Liga totals of 104 games and 17 goals, all for Belenenses.
-He spent most of his career in LigaPro with that club, Benfica B and three others, making over 200 appearances and scoring over 50 goals.
+Formed at Benfica, where he played only in the reserve team, he achieved Primeira Liga totals of 104 games and 17 goals, all for Belenenses.
+He spent most of his career in LigaPro with that club and five others, making 231 appearances and scoring 60 goals.

 Club career

 Benfica

 A product of hometown's S.L.
 Benfica's youth system, Lisbon-born Rosa joined the club at the age of nine.
 In a 2006–07 end-of-season friendly with AEK Athens FC, courtesy of manager Fernando Santos, he made his debut with the first team, replacing legendary Rui Costa.
 He eventually returned to the juniors, scoring 18 goals in his last year in the category.

 Rosa would be loaned by Benfica in the following three seasons, always to clubs in the second division.
 On 31 August 2008 he made his professional debut, playing 17 minutes for G.D.
 Estoril Praia in a 0–0 home draw against U.D.
 Oliveirense, and was voted the league's Young Player of the Month in December 2008.
 He scored ten goals in the 2009–10 campaign for A.D.
-Carregado (13 overall) who were competing in that level for the first time ever, eventually being relegated back.
+Carregado (11 overall) who were competing at that level for the first time ever, eventually being relegated.

 In 2010–11, with C.F.
 Os Belenenses, Rosa was often played as a second striker instead of his favoured attacking midfielder position.
 He finished with 11 goals in all competitions, and was named the Player of the Year.

 In the following summer, Rosa was called to Benfica's first team along with fellow youth graduates Nélson Oliveira, Rúben Pinto and David Simão.
 However, it was soon after announced that the club and Belenenses had reached an agreement on extending the loan for the entire 2011–12 season: he continued with his goalscoring form and ended his second stint as team top scorer, also being voted the division two's Breakthrough Player of the Year.

 After his stint at Belenenses, Rosa was linked with Vitória de Setúbal, but he eventually returned to Benfica, being given the captain armband at their reserves.
 On 27 October 2012 he was called by first-team coach Jorge Jesus for a Primeira Liga match against Gil Vicente FC, but did not leave the bench.
 He finished the second division campaign as the player with the most goals for his side, and for the second time in his career was voted Player of the Year.